Aryeh Neier

-Aryeh Neier (born April 22, 1937) is an American human rights activist who co-founded Human Rights Watch, served as the inaugural president of George Soros's Open Society Institute philanthropy network from 1993 to 2012, directed the New York Civil Liberties Union from 1964 to 1970, and then served as the national Executive Director of the American Civil Liberties Union from 1970 to 1978.
-Neier was also involved with the creation of the group SDS by being directly involved in the group SLID's renaming.
+Aryeh Neier (born April 22, 1937) is an American human rights activist who co-founded Human Rights Watch, served as the inaugural president of George Soros's Open Society Institute philanthropy network from 1993 to 2012, directed the New York Civil Liberties Union from 1964 to 1970, and served as the national executive director of the American Civil Liberties Union from 1970 to 1978.

 Early life and education

 Neier was born into a German Jewish family in Berlin, then in Nazi Germany.
-He was the son of Wolf (a teacher) and Gitla (Bendzinska) Neier, and he became a refugee as a child when his family fled in 1939 when he was two years old.
+He was the son of Wolf (a teacher) and Gitla (Bendzinska) Neier.
+His family fled the country in 1939, when he was two years old.
 He graduated from Cornell University with highest honors in 1961.